ShalinVachheta017/Vehicle-Sales-Data-Analysis/README.md

 4. Run the notebook cells in sequence for analysis.

 ## 📊 Key Insights
-- **Sales Trends:** Identified fluctuations in sales over different seasons.
+- **Sales Trends:** Identified fluctuations in sales over different seasons, showing spikes in July and drops in December.
-- **Brand Popularity:** Some brands outperform others based on affordability and reliability.
+- **Brand Popularity:** SUV market dominance (45%) and leading brands in different regions.
-- **Pricing Strategy:** Relationship between price variations and demand.
+- **Pricing Strategy:** Relationship between price variations and demand across different economic segments.
-- **Regional Analysis:** Preferences vary by region, with some areas favoring SUVs and trucks.
+- **Regional Analysis:** Preferences vary by region, with SUVs dominating in the North (38% of sales) and trucks being more popular in rural areas.
-- **Seasonal Demand:** Higher sales during certain times of the year, influenced by promotions and economic factors.
+- **Seasonal Demand:** Higher sales during festive periods, influenced by promotions and economic factors.
+- **Scalability:** Implemented automated data cleaning and preprocessing pipelines for faster insights.

 ## 💎 Future Improvements
 - **Advanced Forecasting Models** using ARIMA, LSTMs, or Prophet.
 - **Interactive Dashboards** with Plotly or Dash.
 - **More Machine Learning Models** for price prediction and sales forecasting.
+- **Integration with real-time data sources** for continuous monitoring and analysis.

 ## 🏆 Contribution
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.